 6. Attach the exit of the If Case to the Loop Case.
-Then replace it with a shift register by rightclicking on it and selecting Replace with Shift Register.
+Then replace it with a shift register by right-clicking on it and selecting Replace with Shift Register.
 Place the input shift register on the left side of the loop and connect it as an input in the If Case as shown below.

 7. Add a Release Reader subVI and an Error Dialog.
 The final Block Diagram should look like the following figure.
-Pay attention to the reading ratio, it needs to be faster than the writer one or increase Reader History Depth in the XML Configuration File.
+Pay attention to the reading ratio: if it is slower than the writer one, you might get an 'out of resources' error because the History kind is set to KEEP_ALL.